New In

 Looking to give your furniture a new lease of life?
-Chalk Paint — famed for its matte, chalky appearance — is a brilliant way to spruce up worn-out, tired-looking furniture, including kitchen cabinets, chairs, internal doors, and drawers.
+Chalk based furniture paint — famed for its matte, chalky appearance — is a brilliant way to spruce up worn-out, tired-looking furniture, including kitchen cabinets, chairs, internal doors, and drawers.

 Our eponymous line of decorative paints draws on a lifetime of research and experience in working with paint and colour.